bloblems/ascii.js/README.md

 the main canvas).
 You can draw yourself on it by indexing it like so `layer[y][x] = '#';`.
 To use drawing functions on it, you can use `set_layer()` (see [set_layer](#set_layer)) which will set the passed layer as drawing layer (canvas being considered just like a layer).
-Once you drawns on the layer, to draw it, you first need to reput the main canvas as drawing layer by calling `set_layer()` without any parameter.
+Once you drawn on the layer, to draw it, you first need to reput the main canvas as drawing layer by calling `set_layer()` without any parameter.
 Then, you will be able to use `draw_layer()` (see [draw_layer](#draw_layer)).
 This function draws a layer on